UI-linguistic/phonolab/backend/src/api/README.md

 **Parameters:**
 - `lesson_id`: The ID of the lesson to retrieve

-**Query Parameters:**
-- `format` (optional): Set to "frontend" to get data formatted for the frontend

 **Returns:**
-- When `format=frontend`: JSON formatted for the frontend
-- Otherwise: A success response with the lesson object
+- JSON object with the formatted lesson data including vowel information and lesson card
 - 404 error if the lesson is not found
+- 500 error if formatting fails

 ### `GET /lesson/vowel/<string:vowel_id>`